-In this article I’ll discuss the five best DM screens, this way you’ll have an easier time deciding which one is right for you.
+In this article, I’ll discuss the five best DM screens, this way you’ll have an easier time deciding which one is right for you.

 #5 Wizards of the Coast DM Screens

-This section actually describes several different DM screens, as Wizards of the Coast has created several different versions.
+This section actually describes several DM screens, as Wizards of the Coast has created multiple different versions.
 They’re all about the same quality-wise, but there are a few differences with their content.
 First we’ll discuss them in a more general sense, then we’ll talk about each of the different versions in turn.

 The Wizards of the Coast DM screens are made of a light cardboard.
 They have printed artwork on one side, and reference pages on the DM-facing side.
-Unfortunately unlike many screens, the reference pages are printed on, meaning you can’t use custom ones.
+Unfortunately, unlike many screens, the reference pages are printed on, meaning you can’t use custom ones.